tnware/django-admin-reversefields/docs/caveats.rst

    When ``reverse_permissions_enabled=True`` the mixin requires the user to pass one of the configured :term:`policies <Policy>` before persisting changes.
-   Denied fields are ignored during save, so crafted POSTs cannot sidestep the check.
+   Denied fields are ignored during save (including hidden/disabled fields), so crafted POSTs cannot sidestep the check.
 The render-time behaviour is controlled by :attr:`~django_admin_reversefields.mixins.ReverseRelationAdminMixin.reverse_permission_mode` (``"disable"`` or ``"hide"``).
 Refer back to :doc:`permissions-guide` for the evaluation flow and error-message precedence.

+   By default, the render gate consults only a base/global permission.
+To let per-field/global policies influence visibility/editability, set ``reverse_render_uses_field_policy=True`` on the admin.

+   See :doc:`rendering` for the end-to-end visibility and editability flow.

 One-to-one specifics
 --------------------